junminglazy/Lazy-Update-World-Model/README.md

 This model subverts the traditional object-centric **O(N)** computational paradigm ("existence is computation") by introducing the core principle of "**perception is computation**."
 By decoupling computational complexity from the total number of objects (`N`) and tying it only to the number of observed objects (`K`), this architecture successfully achieves theoretical **Scale Invariance**.

 ---
+The Story: To Realize an Impossible AI Dream, I Accidentally Discovered a Set of "Counter-intuitive" World Laws Hello everyone.
+I want to share a project I'm working on, and the somewhat crazy origin story behind it.

+Ever since I was a child, I've loved reading novels and always had a dream: what would it be like to truly step into the world of a story?
+When ChatGPT was released, I thought this dream was within reach.
+I imagined it could become the omniscient "narrator," the "referee" of a world, allowing me to be completely immersed in a dynamic story.

+But I quickly hit a wall of reality.
+I found that a world—even one from a novel—has such vast and complex internal logic and causality that it's an astronomical task for our current technology.
+Generative AI might be able to mimic dialogue, but it cannot sustainably and reliably track and compute the intricate web of logical chains between all entities in a world.

+After my dream hit a snag, I decided to build it myself.
+My goal was to create a truly high-freedom, D&D-style text-based adventure game.

+To achieve this, I began designing a game AI called the "Multi-System Synergistic Cognitive Architecture" (MSSCA).an eightlayer, modular design in which each layer has a clear role, and information flow with feedback forms a complete perception– cognition–action loop for agents.
+This is a grand vision that integrates various theories from cognitive science, aiming to create NPCs with their own consciousness, emotions, and values.

+I know this sounds like a fantasy.
+Honestly, I don't know if this AI theory is entirely correct, and sorting out its internal logic might take me a decade or even longer.
+But I believe everyone has the right to dream.
+So, I took the first step on this long journey.

+Inevitably, I needed a "venue" to test my AI.
+However, because my AI design has to process immense internal logic, its demand on computational resources is extremely high.
+This meant I first had to create a virtual world with a massive performance "surplus" to allow my AI to "think" freely within it.

+Thus, my mission shifted from "designing an AI" to "radically optimizing a world."
+In the pursuit of performance, I began to question the fundamental rules of how game worlds operate.
+And it was during this process that I stumbled upon the two sets of counter-intuitive theoretical laws that have puzzled me to this day.

+They seemed to offer a massive performance boost, but the way they described the world's operation... was very strange.
 ## Core Concepts

 The model is built upon a series of innovative theoretical cornerstones: